-^{9.} The levels presented represent the 90th percentile of the first round of testing (60 locations) and second round of testing (60 locations).
+9. The level presented represents the 90th percentile of the 60 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the lead and copper values detected at your water system.
-In this case, in the first round of 60 samples, the 90th percentile was the 54th sample at 5.8 ug/L for January through June 2020.
-In the second round of 60 samples, the 90th percentile value for lead was the 54th sample at 410.0 ug/L for July through December 2020.
-The table reveals that the action level for lead exceeded the action level of 15 ug/L at 7 sites total during 2020.
-The AL for copper of 1300 ug/L was exceeded at two sites tested during 2020.
+In this case, 30 samples were collected at your water system and the 90th percentile value for lead was the 27th highest sample (7.40 ug/L).
+The table reveals that the action level for lead exceeded the action level of 15 ug/L at 1 site.
 Infants and children who drink water containing lead in excess of the action level could experience delays in their physical or mental development.
 Children could show slight deficits in attention span and learning abilities.
 Adults who drink this water over many years could develop kidney problems or high blood pressure.
 Infants and young children are typically more vulnerable to lead in drinking water than the general population.
 It is possible that lead levels at your home may be higher than other homes in the community as a result of materials used in your home's plumbing.
-If you are concerned about elevated lead levels in your home's water, you may wish to have your water tested and you should flush your tap for 30 seconds to 2 minutes before using your tap water.
-Additional information regarding lead in drinking water is available from the Safe Drinking Water Hotline (1-800-426-4791).
+If you are concerned about elevated lead levels in your home's water, you may wish to have your water is available from the Safe Drinking Water Hotline (1-800-426-4791).
+The AL for copper was not exceeded at any of the sites tested.